SalesforceSFDC/Apex/Map/Map.md

 * Map keys can contain up to only four levels of nested collections.
 * To access elements in a map, use the Map methods provided by Apex.
 * `Map<Key, Value>`
+* Apex uses hash structure for all of the Maps

 ## Example 1
 This example creates a map of integer keys and string values.
 It adds two entries, checks for the existence of the first key, retrieves the value for the second entry, and finally gets the set of all keys.
 ```Apex